Incremental cycle bases for cycle-based pose graph optimization: Methods

 We solve for the relative pose using optimization techniques, as opposed to the algebraic solutions in \cite{zhou2012determining}, to obtain greater accuracy in our relative pose estimates.
 The problem can be solved quickly given its small size.
 The optimization problem is defined as follows

 and $h(T, T_a, T_b)$ is defined as

 where $dt$ is the translation component of $(T_a^{-1}(T\,T_b))$ and $dx$ and $dy$ are the components of $dt$.
-We solve the problem using Ceres \cite{ceres-solver} before using the transform $T$ in the cycle constraints defined in \cref{eq:cb_pgo}.
+We solve the problem using Ceres \cite{ceres-solver} assuming that $T_a$ and $T_b$ are known and constant.
+We can then use the transform $T$ in the cycle constraints defined in \cref{eq:cb_pgo}.
 A minimum of two measurements are needed to solve \cref{eq:rb_opt_prob} but more can be used depending on the quality of the measurements.